Lenore Croudy, Chair

 Matthew L. Norwood, Trustee

-Trustee Matthew L. Norwood of Grand Blanc was appointed by the Board of Trustees
+Trustee Matthew L. Norwood of Fenton Township was appointed by the Board of Trustees

 to fill the vacant position created by the resignation of Trustee Pamela M. Faris.